SUT-CE-Courses/socialnetwork/syllabus.md

 # Grading Policy

-- Review Quiz: 0.5 points (from the basic knowledges in Graph from slides that given to you)
+- Review Quiz: 0.5 points (From Probability, Statistics, and Linear Algebra based on the provided file)
-- Assignments: 7 points (each homework, contains 4 theoretical questions and 1 long practical question that covers every topics in the syllabus)
+- Assignments: 7 points (Each homework, contains 4 theoretical questions and 1 long practical question that covers every topics in the syllabus)
-- Research Studies: 3 points (we have 4 research studies, that we give you one, or two papers related to the topic, and ask you a very deep and detailed questions from it. you can have a printed cheetsheat but no mobile !)
+- Research Studies: 3 points (We have 4 research studies, that we give you one, or two papers related to the topic, and ask you a very deep and detailed questions from it.
+You can have two A4 papers printed cheetsheat but no mobile !)
-- Research Project: 2.5 points (You will be assigned a project based on the topic you chose in Esfand, along with an article and a mentor.
+- Research Project: 2.5 points (You will be assigned a project based on the topic you chose in Esfand(Up to 1404/01/15), along with an article and a mentor.
 In teams of three, with your mentor's guidance, you will improve the article and report your enhancements.
 The goal is not to produce a new article but to present your improvements in a structured report.)
 - Midterm Exam: 5 points (up to S12)
 - Final Exam: 5 points (from S13 to S25)
 - Total Points: 23 points